ParaCoToUl/noarr-pipelines/examples/uppercase/README.md

 # IF YOU HAVE CUDA AVAILABLE:

-# also build the cuda target
+# also build the CUDA target
 cmake --build . --target uppercase-cuda

 # run the compiled example on the input file